ravirasadiya/docs/docs/architecture/components/getstarted.md

 # Get Started

-ETH LSD Stack is a complex system based on Ethereum, designed to provide a comprehensive set of solutions related to Eth2.0 validator deposits, network fee management, proposal voting, and the storage and withdrawal of funds for users and nodes.
+PLS LSD Stack is a complex system based on Ethereum, designed to provide a comprehensive set of solutions related to Eth2.0 validator deposits, network fee management, proposal voting, and the storage and withdrawal of funds for users and nodes.

 Currently, it mainly consists of three parts(SSV Client as a 4th part is optional)